-- Developing, implementing and managing procurement activities that support the coordination and streamlining of procedures. - Identifying and rectifying inefficiencies in procurement processes. - Promoting effective use of competition; - Using contractual pricing or Standing Offer Arrangements where appropriate; - Establishing panels of preferred suppliers for standing offer arrangements. - Developing cost and time-efficient tender processes including appropriate use of eprocurement. - Use of pre-qualified suppliers to minimise costs associated with tender completion and compliance. - Providing staff training to ensure adequate understanding of policies and procedures.
+- Achieving continuous improvement in procurement activity in accordance with the direction set out in the Council's Procurement Strategy. - Developing, implementing and managing procurement activities that support the coordination and streamlining of procedures. - Identifying and rectifying inefficiencies in procurement processes. - Promoting effective use of competition; - Using existing Council contractual arrangements or Collaborative Procurement arrangements where appropriate; - Establishing panels of preferred suppliers for standing offer arrangements. - Developing cost and time-efficient tender processes including appropriate use of eprocurement. - Use of pre-qualified suppliers to minimise costs associated with tender completion and compliance. - Providing staff training to ensure adequate understanding of policies and procedures. - Council Staff responsible for providing procurement services or assistance within the Council providing competent advice in terms of available products and agreements; - Working with suppliers to create relationships that are professional, productive, and are appropriate to the value and importance of the goods, services and works being acquired.